Sustainable Gardening/Landscaping: The 5 Principles. Part I.

 Sustainable Gardening/Landscaping: The 5 Principles: Part I.

-Distilled down to basics, responsible landscaping is actually pretty simple.
-Sticking to the 5 “best practice” principles for eco-landscaping empowers gardeners to physically create a better world through their work.
-Continuing education regarding plant literacy is always needed.
+When explicitly distilled down to basics, responsible landscaping is actually pretty simple.
+Sticking to the 5 “best practice” principles for eco-landscaping especially empowers gardeners to physically create a better world through their work.
+Continuing education regarding plant literacy coupled with a willingness to discard bad habits is always needed.
 The question “Is that plant native or not?”
 Is critically important for habitat regenerative garden practices.
 Even experts can always improve on their plant literacy skills.
 (Or they need to travel more for humility and perspective.)

 The 5 Principles of Sustainable Gardening/Landscaping: